 2. What is Traditional Healing?

 Traditional Healing practices are skills based in Indigenous knowledge and beliefs, used for holistic health care through the use of sacred medicines, ceremonies and traditional teachings to promote spiritual, mental, physical and emotional well-being.
 Biigajiiskaan prioritizes the use of local healers and knowledge keepers wherever possible, providing clients with access to teachings and ceremony that is grounded in their own community.

 3. Who is Atlohsa and what is its role in the program?

-Atlohsa is a non-profit, charitable organization, dedicated to strengthening community through Indigenous-led programs and services that offer holistic healing and wellness.
-Atlohsa has been serving individuals and families across Southwestern Ontario for more than 33 years, providing low-barrier services to community members with complex needs, including mental wellness, substance use, homelessness, domestic violence, and trauma.
+Atlohsa Family Healing Services is an Indigenous-led, non-profit and charitable organization dedicated to strengthening community through programs and services that offer holistic healing and wellness.
+Since 1986, Atlohsa has been serving individuals and families across Southwestern Ontario, providing low-barrier services to community members with complex needs, including mental wellness, substance use, homelessness, domestic violence, and trauma.
 Atlohsa specializes in providing strength-based healing and wellness supports, utilizing trauma-informed and harm reduction approaches.

-Atlohsa Family Healing Services and St. Joseph’s Health Care London have come together to co-design and co-deliver Biigajiiskaan, in order to transform health care and mental wellness services for Indigenous peoples in both urban and rural areas of the London-Middlesex region.
+Atlohsa and St. Joseph’s Health Care London have come together to co-design and co-deliver Biigajiiskaan, in order to transform health care and mental wellness services for Indigenous peoples in both urban and rural areas of the London-Middlesex region.